junxit/us-congress-bills-116/metadata.md

 - 2019-09-09 — Mr. Rush moved to suspend the rules and pass the bill.
 - 2019-09-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 295 - 114 (Roll no. 516). (text: CR H7541)
 - 2019-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 295 - 114 (Roll no. 516).(text: CR H7541)
+- 2019-09-10 — Received in the Senate.
+- 2019-12-18 — Read twice and referred to the Committee on Environment and Public Works.